Creating a Single Page Application

 • npm run bundle – To bundle the SuiteApp.
 This task takes the transpiled sources from the build folder and bundles them together.
 The result is saved in src/FileCabinet/SuiteApps/<ApplicationID>/<SpaFolder> and is ready to be deployed to the target NetSuite account.

-After building the SuiteApp, your project folder structure should look something like the following:
+After building the SuiteApp, your project folder structure looks like this:

 com.netsuite.spa